 These frequently asked questions should address the most common inquiries we receive about the GGEI:

-Q: Which countries will be covered in the 2018 GGEI?
+Q: Which countries are covered in the GGEI?

-Africa: Benin, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo, Cote d'Ivoire, Democratic Republic of Congo, Djibouti, Egypt, Equatorial Guinea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Madagascar, Mali, Mauritania, Mauritius, Morocco, Mozambique, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seyshelles, South Africa, Tanzania, Togo, Tunisia, Zambia Asia: Azerbaijan, Bahrain, Bangladesh, Cambodia, China, Georgia, India, Indonesia, Israel, Japan, Jordan, Kuwait, Laos, Lebanon, Malaysia, Maldives, Moldova, Mongolia, Myanmar, Nepal, Oman, Pakistan, Philippines, Qatar, Republic of Korea, Saudi Arabia, Singapore, Taiwan, Thailand, Turkey, United Arab Emirates, Vietnam Europe: Albania, Andorra, Armenia, Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom Latin America & the Caribbean: Argentina, Brazil, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, Haiti, Mexico, Panama, Peru, Saint Lucia, Trinidad and Tobego, Uruguay North America: Canada, United States of America Oceania: Australia, New Zealand, Vanuatu.
+Africa: Benin, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo, Cote d’Ivoire, Democratic Republic of Congo, Djibouti, Egypt, Equatorial Guinea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Madagascar, Mali, Mauritania, Mauritius, Morocco, Mozambique, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, South Africa, Tanzania, Togo, Tunisia, Zambia Asia: Azerbaijan, Bahrain, Bangladesh, Cambodia, China, Georgia, India, Indonesia, Israel, Japan, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Laos, Lebanon, Malaysia, Maldives, Moldova, Mongolia, Myanmar, Nepal, Oman, Pakistan, Philippines, Qatar, Republic of Korea, Saudi Arabia, Singapore, Sri Lanka, Taiwan, Tajikistan, Thailand, Turkey, Turkmenistan, United Arab Emirates, Uzbekistan, Vietnam Europe: Albania, Andorra, Armenia, Austria, Belarus, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Georgia, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom Latin America & the Caribbean: Antigua & Barbuda, Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, Grenada, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Peru, Saint Kitts & Nevis, Saint Lucia, Saint Vincent & the Grenadines, Trinidad & Tobego, Uruguay North America: Canada, United States of America Oceania: Australia, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Zealand, Palau, Solomon Islands, Timor-Leste, Tonga, Tokelau, Tuvalu, Vanuatu.

-Q: The GGEI only covers 130 nations.
-How can this be a global index if so many countries aren't included?
+Q: The GGEI only covers 160 nations.
+How can this be a global index if some countries aren’t included?

 A: There are a variety of limitations to creating a global index, mostly related to data availability.
 As a result, it is not always feasible to cover every country in the world in a manner that is methodologically sound.
 We are committed to building the GGEI over time to cover more and more countries, and will continue to pursue this as funding subscriptions and other revenue sources and partnerships grow.
-We are pleased to cover 130 nations in the 2018 edition, increasing our coverage from 80 in the last edition in 2016.
+We are pleased to cover 160 nations in the GGEI, increasing our coverage from 130 in the last edition in 2018.

 Q: What is the definition of a green economy and how can I learn more about it?

-A: According to the United Nations Environment Programme (UNEP), a green economy is "low-carbon, resource efficient, and socially inclusive."
+A: According to the United Nations Environment Program (UNEP), a green economy is “low-carbon, resource efficient, and socially inclusive.”
 For an in-depth look at the green economy concept, please click here.

 Q: Why is an index measuring green economic performance important?